dsab123/website-frontend/README.md

 The front end will be rather simple and minimalist.
 As I'm simultaneously learning about good design, this will be subject to change a lot.

 The back end will be for serving post contents.
 After initially desiring to write an Express back end to serve the posts, I'm thinking that an AWS Lambda-powered event-based back end would be cooler and at least %40 more hip.

+Until I come up with a functional back end, I'll be using [bacon ipsum](baconipsum.com) for post content filler.

 I'm planning to host the site on my digital ocean droplet, which has been very good to me over the past few years.